For the first time in seven years of travel, I experienced a theft on Koh Lanta.

 I was planning to write a happy-go-lucky post summarizing my five weeks here on the mostly closed island of Koh Lanta, but maybe a whodunit is in order.
 Helping me solve a crime may be more interesting than hearing about how my cat caught a lizard this morning or that I saw a giant puffer fish washed up on the beach yesterday.

-Koh Lanta is considered one of the safest in Thailand.
+Koh Lanta is considered one of the safest destinations in Thailand.
 The low season gets so low here that there are very few bungalows or restaurants open yet.

 With practically no other guests here, I certainly wasn’t robbed by another traveler.
 An abundance of seasonal contractors are on the island building things up for the busy season.